FakeChimera01/Arduino-Project/README.md

 # Arduino-Project
 All my sketch of Arduino,
-Here I upload my progress with Arduino IDE, dono't take these sketches as working, they may contain errors
+Here I upload my progress with Arduino IDE, don't take these sketches as working, they may contain errors.
+Make sure you have installed the correct libraries